Several states threaten to redraw congressional maps after Texas kicks off fight

 Unlike Texas, however, California has an independent commission that handles redistricting after the census each decade, which is typically when districts are reshaped to account for population shifts.

-Any changes would first need the approval of state lawmakers and voters.
-Newsom said he'd call a special election in November for California residents to do just that.
+Any changes would first need the approval of state lawmakers and voters, and state leaders plan to call a special election in November for California residents to do just that.

 Missouri's governor under pressure from Trump